lawrennd/old_talks/_ml/modelling-things.md

 what.

-### Augmenting with Inducing Variables in Gaussian Processes
+\subsubsection{Augmenting with Inducing Variables in Gaussian Processes}

 To define our model we need to describe the relationship between the